derykmakgill/had/_page/about/index.md

 # About Deryk Makgill

-I'm an indepedent, armchair researcher and writer who also builds businesses and invests.
-In the past, I've been a marketing director, web and graphic designer, salesman, software consultant, and operations director.
+I'm an armchair researcher, writer, and digital archeologist who also builds businesses and invests.
+In the past, I've worked in private intelligence and I've been marketing director, web and graphic designer, salesman, software consultant, campaign manager, and operations director for some startups and companies.
+I went to the University of Michigan for two semesters where I studied Latin and Ancient Greek before I dropped out.

 ## Past Employment & Some Contracts